 Rogue Valley Amateur Radio Club

-The next regularly scheduled club meeting is Thursday June 6, 2024, at 7:00 PM.
-It will be held at the Jackson County Library Jacksonville Branch, in the Naversen room.
-340 W. C St., Jacksonville, OR.
+The next regularly scheduled club meeting is Thursday February 6, 2025, at 7:00 PM.
+It will be held at the Phoenix Library, 510 W. 1st Street, Phoenix, Oregon, Meyer meeting room.

 Amateur Radio, also known as Ham Radio, is a popular pursuit and service in which licensed participants operate (and often build) radio equipment with a deep appreciation of the radio art.